Financial remedies on divorce

 Next steps

-The next step is for Government to decide whether it agrees with our conclusion that the law requires reform and, if it does, what shape reform should take.
-If reform goes ahead, the Law Commission would be well placed to undertake a project and provide Government with recommendations, once a model for reform has been chosen.
+The next step is for the Government to decide whether it agrees with our conclusion that the law requires reform and, if so, what shape reform should take.
+If reform goes ahead, the Law Commission would be well placed to provide recommendations, once a model for reform has been chosen.